Fully graphic degree sequences and P-stable degree sequences: Appendix: the different definitions of P-stability are really equivalent

 \section{Appendix: the different definitions of P-stability are really equivalent}

 Given a degree sequence $D$ of length $n$, define the following families of degree sequences:

 The families $\DD{--} $ and $\DD{-2} $ are defined analogously.

 In 1989 Jerrum and Sinclair introduced the so-called \emph{Jerrum-Sinclair Markov Chain} (JSMC) in their seminal paper \cite{JS89} on the approximation of the zero-one permanents.
 Later they used the same Markov chain to sample certain graph realization classes on labelled vertices in \cite{JS90}.
-They introduced there the notion of P-stability: a family $\mathcal D$ of degree sequences is \textbf{P-stable } iff there is a polynomial $p(n)$ such that for each graphic sequence $D\in \mathcal D$ with length $n$ we have
+They introduced there the notion of P-stability: a family $\mathcal D$ of degree sequences is \textbf{P-stable } if and only if there is a polynomial $p(n)$ such that for each graphic sequence $D\in \mathcal D$ with length $n$ we have

 In 1992 Jerrum, McKay and Sinclair gave more results about P-stable degree sequences (\cite[Subsection 8.2]{JMS92}).
 However they used there a different definition.
-They say that a family $\mathcal D$ of degree sequences is {\em P-stable } iff there is a polynomial $p_1(n)$ such that for each graphic sequence $D\in \mathcal D$ with length $n$ we have
+They say that a family $\mathcal D$ of degree sequences is {\em P-stable } if and only if there is a polynomial $p_1(n)$ such that for each graphic sequence $D\in \mathcal D$ with length $n$ we have

 The authors made the remark (without proof) that, while the two definitions formally are different, they are equivalent.